Serega-App/telegraf-aps/README.md

 # Telegraf

-Workgram is a fast and lightweight messaging client built on open-source technologies.
+Telegraf is a fast and lightweight messaging client built on open-source technologies.

 ## Features